Skip to main content

 This means the FHS assessment requires far more detailed data about the hot water system:

-• Individual tap flow rates and shower types (mixer, electric, thermostatic)
+• Individual tap flow rates and shower types (mixer, instantaneous electric)

 • Pipework lengths and insulation between the cylinder and each outlet